keotl/jivago/docs/resource/index.rst

    :maxdepth: 2

 Additionnal URL routes can be registered by creating a new ``RoutingTable`` which references classes and their methods.
 Note that the appropriate classes should be imported beforehand.
+The referenced resource class can be either an instance, or the actual class.
+In that case, it will be instantiated by the ServiceLocator, and should therefore be registered manually in the ``configure_service_locator`` context method.

 .. literalinclude:: routing_table.py
    :language: python